NadaHe/NadaHe/README.md

-- 👋 Hi, I’m @NadaHe
+- 👋 Hi, I’m @NadaHe Nada Hesham
-- 👀 I’m interested in ...
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React and js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on front end team
-- 📫 How to reach me ...
+- 📫 How to reach me: via email   nada.hussien01@eng-st.cu.edu.eg

 <!---
 NadaHe/NadaHe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.